What is the size difference of miniatures, mediums, and standards?

-Miniatures mature between 14 and 16 inches and weigh around 16 to 25 pounds; medium Labradoodles mature at 17 to 20 inches and weigh between 30 to 40 pounds; and standards are 21 to 24 inches and usually weigh between 50 to 65 pounds.
-It’s important to note that the Australian Labradoodle is a young and developing breed and that the prediction of size is an approximate only.
+Miniatures mature between 14 and 16 inches and weigh around 16 to 25 pounds; medium Labradoodles mature at 17 to 20 inches and weigh between 30 to 40 pounds, and standards are 21 to 24 inches and usually weigh between 50 to 65 pounds.
+It’s important to note that the Australian Labradoodle is a young and developing breed and that the prediction of size is approximate only.
+We breed miniature and mediums as that is the size we prefer.

 Can we visit your kennel?